 There are rarer variants of chlorophyll that are being studied to understand their occurrence and significance.

 Isn’t that amazing?
 One little molecule can drive the entire plant kingdom!
 But what does it exactly do to deserve all this attention?
+What does chlorophyll do for the body?
+Does it do anything?
 Here is the answer.

 How And Why Is Chlorophyll Important For Us?

-Apart from being responsible for photosynthesis in plants, chlorophyll (and its water-soluble derivative, chlorophyllin) benefits humans in a variety of ways.
+Apart from being responsible for photosynthesis in plants, what does chlorophyll do? chlorophyll (and its water-soluble derivative, chlorophyllin) benefits humans in a variety of ways.
 Surprising, isn’t it?

 That’s what researchers have figured out.
 Though poorly absorbed, chlorophyll or chlorophyllin binds to or interacts with cancer-causing chemicals and prevents cancers, purifies your blood, and protects your GI tract, liver, and kidneys with its antioxidant properties.